AluBhorta/UCSPy-Engine/README.md

 - `lectures_per_week`: how many lectures are offered in a week.
 - `course_type`: Lab or Theory (more types can be used).
 - `sections`: Reference to the collection of all the Sections.
+- `credits`: The credits rewarded for taking this particular course.
+Currently the credits are being deduced by the `course_type` attribute, but it can be assigned explicitly to individual courses.

 ##### Section